fieldtrip/website/example/bids_audio.md

 ---
 title: Converting an example audio dataset for sharing in BIDS
+category: example
-tags: [example, bids, sharing, audio]
+tags: [bids, sharing, audio]
 ---

 # Converting an example audio dataset for sharing in BIDS